yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/datastax-ycql-4.6.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell.
-If not, follow the steps in [Quick start YCQL](../../../explore/ycql/).
+If not, follow the steps in [Quick start](../../../quick-start/).
 - installed JDK version 1.8 or later.
 - installed Maven 3.3 or later.